jaswon/osu-dreamer/README.md

 **INSTALL ALL REQUIREMENTS BY THIS POINT**

-Setup from this point is pretty simple, navigate into the osu-dreamer directory and then into the **shell_scripts** folder, this is where all the batch scripts are stored.
+Setup from this point is pretty simple, navigate into the osu-dreamer directory and then into the `windows_scripts`folder, this is where all the batch scripts are stored.

 First, you will need to run `!
 Install.bat`, this will install osu-dreamer and all of its dependencies.
 Optionally you can install tensorboard and mathplotlib to view training statistics.